redhat-performance/boatload/README.md

 * `--startup-probe-endpoint STARTUP_PROBE_ENDPOINT`
 * `--liveness-probe-endpoint LIVENESS_PROBE_ENDPOINT`
 * `--readiness-probe-endpoint READINESS_PROBE_ENDPOINT`
+* `--startup-probe-exec-command STARTUP_PROBE_EXEC_COMMAND`
+* `--liveness-probe-exec-command LIVENESS_PROBE_EXEC_COMMAND`
+* `--readiness-probe-exec-command READINESS_PROBE_EXEC_COMMAND`
+* `--no-probes`

-Each probe takes a comma separated string for configuration that consists of the probe type followed by 4 or 5 integer values.
-The endpoint arguments simply take a string of what endpoint is expected for which probe for the specific application.
+Each probe (startup/liveness/readiness) takes a comma separated string for configuration that consists of the probe type followed by 4 or 5 integer values.
+The endpoint arguments simply take a string of what endpoint is expected for which probe for the specific application when using http probes.
+The exec command arguments are only for adjusting what command to run with an exec probe.

 ```console
 $ ./boatload.py --startup-probe http,0,10,1,12 --liveness-probe http,0,10,1,3 --readiness-probe http,0,10,1,3,1
 ```

-The first option in the comma separated string can be either `http`, `tcp`, or `off`.
+The first option in the comma separated string can be either `http`, `tcp`, `exec`, or `off`.
 The remaining options are all integers and configure these probe options in the order shown:

 ```yaml
 initialDelaySeconds: 0